yuxia-as/PHP/README.md

 # PHP
-These are two simple projects I created with php oop.
-A full website for rental application will be completed with php at the end of this semester.
+This is an rental application developed with PHP OOP.
+It’s still in process and will be updated later.
+Please see the introduction.mp4 for details.